sixeingenieria/redhat-openshift/index.md

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

+Have a look to our [Red Hat OpenShift Bootcamp](https://sixe.es/sistemas/formacion/curso-red-hat-openshift-4-operaciones-y-administracion)

 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for